uvarc/rc-website/content/userinfo/storage/personal-computing.md

       </ul>
     </p>
     <p class="card-text">
       CrashPlan is currently offered at no cost to the University community until June 30, 2018.
 After that, the cost model/fee structure will be determined for continued use of the service.
-During this this initial phase, the system has a per-user quota of 250GB.
+During this initial phase, the system has a per-user quota of 250GB.
 If you need more space and have a valid use case, please contact ITS via the link below.
       </p>
       <a href="http://its.virginia.edu/crashplan/" class="card-link" target="_blank"><button class="btn btn-warning">Read more</button></a>
     </div>